learn-co-curriculum/rails-api-frontend/README.md

-# Write Your Own API in Rails
+# Writing a JS Front-End for your API

 ## Introduction